kul-work/Technocratic-Democracy/FAQ.md

 # **FAQ** - Frequently Asked Questions

+**What is the difference between the representive democracy and the participatory democray?**

+Representative democracy involves citizens electing officials to make decisions on their behalf, while participatory democracy emphasizes direct citizen involvement in decision-making processes.

-**1. What are the main weaknesses of current Western democratic systems?**
+**What are the main weaknesses of current Western democratic systems?**

 Contemporary Western democracies, though successful in the late 20th century, face several challenges: